How to apply

 - We suggest that you first visit us for a Private Tour or Open Morning or A Day in the Classroom.

-- Please then read our Admissions Process Booklet.
+- Please then read our Admissions Policy and our Tuition Charges & Financial Information 2021-22 booklet.

-- Complete an online Application Form and submit it with supporting documents and appropriate fee.
+- Complete this Application Form for the first child and their application fee, and use the Additional child application form for all other siblings.
+If you are reapplying for your child please complete the Re-Application form.
+Please then submit it with supporting documents.
 Please contact admissions if you would like a paper based application form.

 - Interview process is then: